per1234/MT_BoardOrientation/README.md

 # MT_BoardOrientation
-Android orientation setup library for long/short/skate boards.
+Arduino orientation setup library for long/short/skate boards.
 Used in longboardLight1 project.